-For more information and what the scholarship has to offer – Nuffield Website
+For more information and for more details about what a scholarship has to offer, visit the Nuffield website.

 Every year we sponsor a number of individuals to attend the Oxford Farming Conference on the Scholars’ Programme.
-An excellent opportunity for young people in the agricultural industry who would like to be inspired, make connections and leave feeling more equipped to progress in their career.
+This is an excellent opportunity for young people in the agricultural industry who would like to be inspired, make connections and leave feeling more equipped to progress in their career.

 Scholarships Case Studies

 First generation farmer and junior doctor Dr Hannah Fraser was selected as the Society’s Nuffield Scholar to study ‘displacing empty calories with nutrient dense food’.